-- students enrolled in IIB courses - o all IIB staff members involved in the promotion, recruitment, admission, academic delivery, management, and administration of students.
+o students enrolled in IIB courses.

+International Institute Brisbane Pty Ltd trading as Institute of Intellect Blending RTO: 41282, CRICOS: 03526A o all IIB staff members involved in the promotion, recruitment, admission, academic delivery, management, and administration of students.

 These services are in line with the following legislative framework governing the delivery of education to overseas students studying in Australia on a student visa: